-To meet a demand for more real estate investment capital and has introduced a new program called The Loan 100 Program that lends capital to experienced real estate entrepreneurs.
+To meet a demand for more real estate investment capital, Groundfloor rolled out a new program called The Loan100 Program that lends capital to experienced real estate entrepreneurs.

 Groundfloor Review: Is Groundfloor Legit?

-This means that it offers loans to non-accredited investors and accredited investors.
+This means that it offers loans to non-accredited investors as well as accredited investors.

 Groundfloor is based on a business model of both high volume and high liquidity.
-Currently, the hard money lender provides around 60 to 70 loans monthly.

 What if a Groundfloor Loan Defaults?

 “not to never have a default, but to maximize net returns by proactively pushing default to quickly liquidate and return investor funds or put together a workout plan when default seems likely.”

 What if a Property Goes into Foreclosure?

-Sometimes it can take months if the property is in a non-judicial state, or even years if the property is in a judicial state, for a foreclosure to go through.
+Sometimes it can take months if the property is in a non-judicial state — or even years if the property is in a judicial state, for a foreclosure to go through.